isabella232/document-services.en/help/pdfservices/gettingstartednet.md

 exl-id: 22c59c75-fd99-4467-a6f6-917fb246469a,866b9eb5-66c2-423f-b912-af48f905f5c9
 ---

-# Getting started with Adobe PDF Tools API and .Net
+# Getting started with Adobe PDF Services API and .Net

 ![Create PDF Hero Image](assets/GettingStartedJava_hero.jpg)

 Developers can get started in just a few minutes with the ready to run sample files provided for accessing all the available web services.
-This tutorial walks you through all the steps to start running the samples using the PDF Tools .Net SDK:
+This tutorial walks you through all the steps to start running the samples using the PDF Services .Net SDK:

 ## Step 1: Obtaining credentials and downloading sample files